henrikruscon/alcove-releases/README.md

 # Alcove Releases

-This repository is used for hosting public releases of Alcove, as well as displaying the changelogs.
+This repository is used for hosting public releases of Alcove, as well as the changelogs.

 **Alcove** is not open source and this repo *DOES NOT* contain any source code for Alcove.